larammerce/docs/8.x/theme-development/helpers.md

 ### get_user()
 Returns the logged in user and if the user is not logged in returns false.
-For example, in the code below, the user who is logged in is displayed.
+For example, in the below code, the user who is logged in is displayed.
 ‍‍‍‍
 ```php
 @if(get_user() !== false)